artur-ciocanu/launch.en/help/launch-reference/managing-resources/extensions/overview.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-An extension is a packaged set of code that extends the Adobe Experience Platform Data Collection user interface and the tag library functionality.
+An extension is a packaged set of code that extends the Data Collection user interface and tag library functionality.

 Adding an extension adds new data elements and new options for creating rules.